List of Southeastern Conference national championships: Women's swimming and diving (15)

 Note before 1981, the Association for Intercollegiate Athletics for Women (AIAW) was the sole governing body for women's intercollegiate athletics and sponsored national championships in women's sports.
 Starting in 1981, the National Collegiate Athletics Association (NCAA) began to sponsor women's athletic championships as well as those for men's sports.
 During the 1981–82 school year, the AIAW and NCAA both sponsored championships in several women's sports.
 Beginning in 1982–83, the NCAA became the sole sponsor of women's intercollegiate sports championships and national championships in those sports.

-Women's bowling (2)
+Women's bowling (3)

 Note that the SEC does not sponsor bowling.
-Vanderbilt won its first title as an independent and its second as a member of the single-sport Southland Bowling League.
+Vanderbilt won its first title as an independent and its second and third as a member of the single-sport Southland Bowling League.
+Since the 2023–24 school year, Vanderbilt bowling has competed in Conference USA, which absorbed the SBL after the 2022–23 season.

 Rifle (4)

 Note that the SEC does not sponsor rifle.
 Kentucky is a member of the single-sport Great America Rifle Conference.

 Men's wrestling (0)

-The SEC sponsored wrestling from 1969 to 1981, but no member won an NCAA team title during the existence of SEC wrestling.
-Future SEC member Oklahoma has won seven national team championships in that sport.
-Current SEC member Missouri is currently a wrestling-only member of the Big 12 Conference, in which it had been a full member before joining the SEC in 2012.
+The SEC sponsored men's wrestling from 1969 to 1981, but no member won an NCAA team title during the existence of SEC men's wrestling.
+Oklahoma has won seven national team championships in that sport, all before joining the SEC.
+Missouri and Oklahoma are currently wrestling-only members of the Big 12 Conference, in which they had been full members before joining the SEC in 2012 and 2024, respectively.